 I’m a huge fan of plain water (not too cold).
 During super hot days I feel like changing things up a bit though.
 And although I hardly ever drink ice-cold water I can truly enjoy a good cold brew tea (preferably without the ice cubes).
 Making a cold brew tea is so easy and delicious, you might want to make this over and over again.
 And hibiscus tea is absolute the healthiest tea.
 It even seems to be healthier than green tea!
 I call this the healthiest soda on the planet if you don’t mind.
 So let’s get our bottles ready for this cold brew hibiscus tea.

 If you’re looking for a delicious, healthy (caffeine-free) drink, this is it.
-This brightly colored beverage is a nutritional powerhouse that has been shown to improve insulin sensitivity, reduce triglycerides and cholesterol, and lower high blood pressure as well as supposedly lowering the risk of stroke and heart attack. (source) Those benefits are just another plus because hibiscus tea tastes so darn good!
+This brightly colored beverage is a nutritional powerhouse with many health benefits.
+But this hibiscus tea recipe also tastes very good!
 After one sip, I was hooked.

 ✔️easy to make

 Cold-brewed teas taste as sweet as you like it and taste very smooth.
 This is because cold water extracts a different kind of chemical balance from the tea than hot water.
 In terms of flavor, this will drop out some bitterness in certain teas, which is very much noticeable when you make a cold brew tea with hibiscus.
 Cold brewed this tea becomes a totally different drink.

 With cold brewing you can enjoy teas in a new type of way.
 I’m very excited about this part, because it allows me to explore the tastes of my teas.